djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 ![Drake Hotline Bling Meme - Imgflip](https://i.imgflip.com/4lusc0.jpg)

 This is not all that surprising.
 Obviously a rapid transformation made whilst responding to a pandemic was never going be our best work.
 There just wasn't time to engage in significant questioning of current assumptions and practices to develop effective, context specific responses.
 Especially when most pre-2020 individual and organisational assumptions and practices around learning, teaching and technology were built on fairly limited conceptual foundations.
-As individuals, institutions, and [vendors](https://edublog.microsoft.com/en-au/2021/02/higher-ed-reimagined-navigating-the-three-rs-to-build-agility-and-resilience/) (thanks Microsoft?) being to (re-)imagine what's next for learning and teaching in higher education, now is probably a good time to explore and improve those faily limited conceptual foundations.
+As individuals, institutions, and [vendors](https://edublog.microsoft.com/en-au/2021/02/higher-ed-reimagined-navigating-the-three-rs-to-build-agility-and-resilience/) (thanks Microsoft?) begin to (re-)imagine what's next for learning and teaching in higher education, now is probably a good time to explore and improve those faily limited conceptual foundations.

 The following is my attempt to explore and understand [Dron's (2021)](https://jondron.ca/my-latest-paper-educational-technology-what-it-is-and-how-it-works/) definition of educational technology and how it works.
 It starts with giving a common practical example of an educational context which I think use to apply Dron's definition.
 It finishes with a quick look at if and how Dron's definition might be have useful implications for the assumptions and practices that I see everyday from practitioners, researchers and leaders.